mpv-player/mpv/DOCS/man/options.rst

     Turn off input stream caching.
 See ``--cache``.

 ``--cache-secs=<seconds>``
-    Deprecated.
-Once this option is removed, there will be no way to limit the cache size by time (only by size with ``--demuxer-max-bytes``).
-This option is considered useless, since there is no good reason to limit the cache by time, and the default value of this option is already something very high.
-    The interaction with the other cache options is also confusing.

     How many seconds of audio/video to prefetch if the cache is active.
 This overrides the ``--demuxer-readahead-secs`` option if and only if the cache is enabled and the value is larger.
 The default value is set to something